-Land use and soils data for each existing BMP drainage area and the greater watershed was imported into HydroCAD as a subcatchment node.
-Each land use was assigned a Curve Number (CN) according to the land cover and underlying soil type.
-Time of concentration was calculated for each subcatchment by the watershed lag method.
-BMPs were represented as pond nodes and routed to the watershed outlet by reach nodes describing paths along major guts.
-The SCS TR-20 runoff method was used to generate a total runoff hydrograph for each study watershed subcatchment and each BMP subcatchment.
-Runoff volume was calculated separately for each CN, which was then summed to calculate the total runoff from each subcatchment node.
-This approach preserves the runoff volume from each subarea within the subcatchment node and thus is called the flow-weighted or "Weighted-Q" method.
+For each of these existing practices, the applicable parameters (drainage areas, times of concentration, soils, etc.) were imported into HydroCAD.
+The SCS TR-20 runoff method (most commonly used in this type of HydroCAD assessment) was used to generate a total runoff hydrograph for each study watershed drainage area and each BMP drainage area.
+Runoff volume was calculated separately for each combination of land cover and soil type, known as a curve number (CN).
+The runoff was then summed to calculate the total runoff from each drainage area node.
+This approach preserves the runoff volume from each subarea within the drainage area node and thus is called the flow-weighted or "Weighted-Q" method.